geowa4/pajamas/README.md

 *Default*: 'json' if no inference is made

+### `delay`

+The amount of time in milliseconds to wait to send the request.
+This can be useful when simulating latency.

 ### `headers`

 A map of header key/value pairs to send along with the request.